Big Break (American TV series)

-Big Break was an American talent contest television show hosted by singer Natalie Cole.
+Big Break is an American talent contest television show hosted by singer Natalie Cole.
 The weekly one-hour program featured singers and musicians competing for a $100,000 prize with guest appearances.
 Winners from each week competed in the semi-finals and then the final; voting was done by the studio audience.
-R&B singer-songwriter and Record producer R. Kelly won the prize before his stardom as a member of the group MGM (Mentally Gifted Men).
+R&B singer-songwriter and record producer R. Kelly won the prize before his stardom as a member of the group MGM (Mentally Gifted Men).
 The show lasted for one season.

-Celebrity guests who appeared on the show include Whitney Houston, Patti LaBelle, Bill Cosby, M.C.
-Hammer, Michael McDonald, and Regina Belle.
+Celebrity guests who appeared on the show include Whitney Houston, Patti LaBelle, Bill Cosby, MC Hammer, Michael McDonald, and Regina Belle.